SpongePowered/SpongeDocs/source/about/rules.rst

 The Sponge project adheres primarily to Wheaton's Law: "Don't be a dick."
 We expect everyone using our communication systems to act like a reasonable and responsible person, showing respect for other users and staff.

+All users should also read our :doc:`tos` and follow the requirements it sets out.

 Read on for some more specific guidance, but please remember these rules are meant to be general, not a comprehensive list of do's and don'ts.
 This stuff should all be common sense.